 If you use the Internet of Things and IoT devices, this will be one area where Zero Trust can be a necessary security measure to aid in protecting your infrastructure.
 IoT devices will typically require an internet connection and rely on the concept of trust but verification.
 More IoT devices mean more potential attack vectors and are becoming more of a target in larger hacks.
 When a cyber-security attack takes place, the point at which the attackers have entered the victim’s network is not usually where their target files or information are located.
 This is the reason why preventing lateral movement and access across the network is so important, it can stop an attacker from being able to reach their target.
 If you trust IoT devices on-premises, an attacker could use them to target other devices from the inside.

 Implementing Zero Trust Architecture

 A great place to start is by reviewing and improving identity and access management systems.
-The low hanging fruit are most commonly taken advantage of.
-This will often be a users complete lack of care when it comes to security, or even just a misconfigured authentication and authorisation controls by the IT department.
+The low hanging fruit is most commonly taken advantage of.
+This will often be a user’s complete lack of care when it comes to security or even just a misconfigured authentication and authorisation controls by the IT department.
 Strong identification and authentication make the most sense as a starting point to ensure that all access is authenticated access.
 Identity and access management technologies represent the control plane for Zero Trust architectures.
-Starting with a strategic deployment of global, adaptive authentication and using this capability as the policy administration and decision point for which all risk signals and policy decision points integrate is how many are building their Zero Trust environments today.
+Starting with strategic deployment of global, adaptive authentication and using this capability as the policy administration and decision point for which all risk signals and policy decision points integrate is how many are building their Zero Trust environments today.